 But Paul’s apostolic authority has been well documented in Scripture, beginning with his dramatic Damascus Road experience which changed him from a Christ-hating persecutor of Christians to the foremost spokesman for the faith.
 His astonishing change of heart is one of the clearest indications of his anointing by the Lord Jesus Himself.

 Tom Tarrants, once labeled “the most dangerous man in Mississippi,” was one of the top men on the FBI’s most wanted list.
 Tarrants was a member of the Ku Klux Klan and despised African-Americans and Jews, a people he fully believed were God’s enemies and involved in a communist plot against America.
-Tarrants was responsible for bombing some 30 synagogues, churches and homes.
-He was so dangerous that the FBI director, J. Edgar Hoover, sent a special team of FBI agents that were used to infiltrate the Russian KGB down into the American South to locate and apprehend Tarrants.
+Tarrants was responsible for bombing some 30 synagogues, churches, and homes.
+He was so dangerous that the FBI director, J. Edgar Hoover, sent a special team of FBI agents down into the American South to locate and apprehend Tarrants.
 They were successful and took Tarrants into custody after a violent shootout.
 Tarrants received a 30-year sentence in the Mississippi State Penitentiary.

 While in prison, Tarrants one day asked for a Bible and began reading it.
 He got as far as Matthew 16 and was confronted with Jesus’ words: “For what will it profit a man if he gains the whole world and forfeits his soul?”
 He couldn’t escape the impact of Christ’s statement and got down on his knees in his cell and asked God to deliver him from his sinful life.